 • Insomnia or disrupted sleep

-These symptoms are temporary.
-They’re your brain recalibrating to function without supernormal stimulation.
+These symptoms are usually temporary and reflect the adjustment to functioning without supernormal stimulation.
 Physical resets (cold showers, intense exercise, breath work) can help you through the acute cravings.

 Step 5: Replace the reward loop